Scotland just knows how to wow with atmospheric sites, history that goes way back and incredible vistas. Clava Cairns will wow you as well!

 What are the Clava Cairns?

-The site is Bronze Age (going back to around 2000BC) and it consists of a stone circle, ring cairns and kerb cairns.
+The Clava Cairns site is Bronze Age which means it was built going back to around 2000BC.
+It consists of a stone circle, ring cairns and kerb cairns.
 These were burial cairns so this is essentially a Bronze Age cemetery.

 The site is actually quite spread out but what you see directly by the car park is Balnuaran of Clava, the most well preserved and accessible ones.
-You can also head a short distance to the Milton of Clava which is another standing stone, cairn and remains of a much later church which was medieval.
+If you fancy a walk you can also head a short distance to the Milton of Clava which is another standing stone, cairn and remains of a much later church which was medieval.

 As you explore you can see some cup and ring markings on some of the stones that make up the cairn – a form of historic art perhaps?

 The passages into the cairns also align with the sun at the winter solstice, not unlike Stonehenge and other stone circles.
-Clearly a lot of thought was put into the design at the time of building to bring light at the darkest moments.
+Clearly a lot of thought was put into the design at the time of building to bring light at the darkest moments of midwinter.